Zebbeni/protozoa/README.md

 ### Food

 Food items are generated at a regular rate throughout the simulation and placed randomly on the grid.
-Each food item is represented by a dull gray square and contain a value between 0 and 100, representing the amount of 'food' it contains.
+Each food item is represented by a dark gray square and contains a value between 0 and 100, representing how much 'food' the food item contains.
 When an organism sees a food item directly ahead, it can choose to 'eat' it, subtracting some value from the food and adding it to its own health.
+If a food item's value is reduced to 0, it disappears from the grid.
+Conversely, when an organism dies it is immediately replaced with a food item, whose value is set equal to the organism's size at death.

+Apart from feeding organisms, food items also prevent movement.
+Organisms and food items cannot occupy the same location, and an organism facing a food item directly ahead cannot move through it.

 ![Food Items](https://user-images.githubusercontent.com/3377325/165467819-fb51b843-5fe3-422c-adf3-21212d65b1e3.png)